roybgardner/agreements-actors/README.md

    Recovery of coocurring entities.
 6. Various visualisations based on metadata attributie values.

+The new app can be viewed here: https://agreements-actors-svcwidvdva3xltocggywpc.streamlit.app/

 The legacy app can be viewed here: https://agreements-actors-9pafsttx3wp7useyyqgmug.streamlit.app/